Aftabmallick/TCS-Digital-2022-Solution/README.md

 # TCS-Digital-2022-Solution
-1.Find difference between sums of two diagonals
+1.Find difference between sums of two diagonals:

 Given a matrix of n X n.
 The task is to calculate the absolute difference between the sums of its diagonal.
 Examples: